gardener/gardener/docs/proposals/20-ha-control-planes.md

 * **Machines**: Depending on the number of zones, a minimum of one additional machine per zone will be provisioned.
 * **Persistent Volume**: 4 additional PVs need to be provisioned for `etcd-main` and `etcd-events` pods.
-* **Backup-Bucket**: `etcd` backup-restore container uses provider object store as a backup-bucket to store full and delta snapshots.
-In a multi-node etcd setup, there will only be a leading backup-bucket sidecar (in etcd leader pod) that will only be taking snapshots and uploading it to the object store.
-Therefore there is no additional cost incurred as compared to the current non-HA shoot control plane setup.
+* **Backup-Bucket**: The `etcd` backup-restore container uses provider object store as a backup-bucket to store full and delta snapshots.
+In a multi-node etcd setup, there will only be a leading backup-bucket sidecar (in etcd leader pod) that will only be taking snapshots and uploading them to the object store.
+Therefore, there is no additional cost incurred as compared to the current non-HA shoot control plane setup.

-### Network latency
+### Network Latency

 Network latency measurements were done focusing on `etcd`.
-Three different etcd topologies were considered for comparison - single node etcd (cluster-size = 1), multi-node etcd (within a single zone, cluster-size = 3) and multi-node etcd (across 3 zones, cluster-size = 3).
+Three different etcd topologies were considered for comparison - single node etcd (cluster-size = 1), multi-node etcd (within a single zone, cluster-size = 3), and multi-node etcd (across 3 zones, cluster-size = 3).

 **Test Details**

 * etcd benchmark tool is used to generate load and reports generated from the benchmark tool is used.
 * A subset of etcd requests (namely `PUT`, `RANGE`) are considered for network analysis.
-* Following are the parameters that have been considered for each test run across all etcd topologies:
+* The following are the parameters that have been considered for each test, run across all etcd topologies:
   * Number of connections
   * Number of clients connecting to etcd concurrently
   * Size and the number of key-value pairs that are and queried
   * Consistency which can either be `serializable` or `linearizable`
-  * For each `PUT` or `GET` (range) request leader and followers are targetted
+  * For each `PUT` or `GET` (range) request, leader and followers are targeted
-* Zones have other workloads running and therefore measurements will have outliers which are ignored.
+* Zones have other workloads running and therefore measurements will have outliers, which are ignored.

 **Acronyms used**
 * `sn-sz` - single node, single zone etcd cluster